 2007 Mazda Miata NC MX-5

 When it comes to my life, if I'm having fun doing it, it's worth sharing and doing with others.
 Track days have proven no exception in my 1999 Corvette C5 track project car, as I have quickly come to enjoy it very much and I've even had fun taking a few friends along as passengers.
 Thus after my most recent track day, I found myself wanting to get my friends involved.
-I tried to convince a few friends that track days are a blast, and they all said they'd surely enjoy it, but as most folks so wisely do before taking a big plunge into an expensive hobby, they hemmed and hawed and didn't move on it.
+I tried to convince a few friends that track days are a blast, and they all said they'd surely enjoy it, but as most folks so wisely do before taking a big plunge into an expensive hobby they hemmed and hawed and didn't move on it.
 So, knowing most folks need the low cost entry to see just how fun it is, I started searching for a budget buddy car for friends.

 My search criteria developed pretty quickly: I needed a car that was reliable, not something a friend could get themselves into too much trouble with power wise, and ideally not so expensive that if a friend wrecked it I'd be bothered or I'd be chasing expensive parts on the car for months on end.

-After a few track days of watching a variety of common cars on the track, two choices were left: C5 Corvettes, and Miatas.
-All other common track cars I saw failed to complete a full track day on a hot day, or were crashed with a novice driver at the helm due to having too much power/capability.
 Between the Corvette and a Miata, the Corvettes were notably more expensive and were starting to get into the too much power to capability ratio, so the Miata become the logical choice.
-It also didn't hurt the argument that at my last track day at Streets of Willow Springs my C5 Corvette couldn't keep up with a stock engine Miata, thus showing me it was also a very capable platform.
+It also didn't hurt the argument that at one of my early track days at Streets of Willow Springs my C5 Corvette couldn't keep up with a full aero Miata, thus showing me it was also a very capable platform.